 A wide range of finishes.
-Those include powder coating, painting, galvanizing, plating, etc. This allows many different looks but also provides protection in different circumstances.
+Those include powder coating, painting, galvanising, plating, etc. This allows many different looks but also provides protection in different circumstances.

 A wide range of materials.
 Sheet metals come in many forms – you can select regular steel, stainless steel, aluminium or any other available material for your cut metal parts.